Top 10 things to do in Victoria, Vancouver Island

 Where: 800 Benvenuto Avenue

 What: The Butchart Gardens are one of the reasons Victoria is often referred to as the “City of Gardens.”
 Considered one of the world’s top display gardens, it was started by Jenny Butchart who wanted to beautify the barren pits her husband’s limestone mining company had left on their property.
 Owned by the same family today, the majority of its 55 acres are open to the public.
-All total, there are 700 varieties of plants that are in bloom between March and October.
+All total, there are 700 varieties of plants that are in bloom between March and October, making it one of the most visually stunning Victoria attractions.

 Highlights: Butchart includes sections of various styles and an especially breathtaking rose garden that contains some 300 different species.
 The Rose Garden is at its peak from late June through September, and if you arrive earlier in the summer you’ll see the extraordinary delphiniums that provide a dramatic backdrop to the blooming roses where butterflies flitter about in between.
 Visit the gardens in the spring to witness the stunning first blooms, which come earlier than most other places in Canada due to Victoria’s favourable climate.
 Come on a Saturday evening during summertime, and you’ll not only get to view the colourful array of flowers, but a fabulous fireworks display.